TRANSLATE THIS ARTICLE

 The inherent drive of the universe to self-organize has set evolution in motion and then pushed it from from within to ever-greater and ever more unified wholes (or holons), with the result of 14 billion years of this self-organization through self-transcendence being nothing less than this unbelievably beautiful world we find ourselves in.
 This is an inherent drive—an actual force—present in the universe itself.
 It's as real a force as gravity, electromagnetism, and the strong and weak nuclear forces. (p.
 167)

 All this is vintage Wilber, and it is pseudo-science.
 Notice the over-generalization of the concept of evolution to cosmic dimensions, the use of emotive language about the beauty of the world, and the strong, but unsupported, claim that there is a fundamental force of nature at work here.
-To make things worse, deploying this force also to the process of individual development, he concludes:
+To make things worse, deploying this force also to the process of individual development, he continues:

 This Eros or self-organization also pushes our own growth and development and opens us to higher and higher stages of evolutionary unfolding.
 The force that produced galaxies from the Big Bang, gorillas from dirt, and global worldcentric concern from egocentric narcissism is the same force that will drive us to higher and higher stages of our own growth, development and evolution.
 And if you see evolution as being driven by "Spirit-in-action"—which is one possible view that emerges at this orange stage—then the very drive of this Eros or self-organizing activity can be seen as the creative drive of Spirit itself, creating something from nothing in every moment of existence, as the creative Ground of Being of everything that is. (p.
 167)